dimagi/mpact/docs/index.md

 ## Exporting study data

-Click the "Export" icon to download all messages. mPACT will generate a CSV file that includes the senders' study participant ID (blank if they are not study participants) and message details.
+Click the "Export" icon to download all messages. mPACT will generate a CSV file that includes the senders' study participant ID (blank if participant details have not been uploaded for that participant) and message details.

   [1]: sample/study_participants.xlsx